L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Introduction

 \section{Introduction}

 Quantile regression is an important statistical method for analyzing the impact of regressors on the conditional distribution of a response variable (cf. \cite{Laplace}, \cite{KB78}).
-In particular, it captures the heterogeneity of the impact of regressors on the different parts of the distribution \cite{Buchinsky1994}, exhibits robustness to outliers \cite{K2005}, has excellent computational properties \cite{PornoyKoenker1997}, and has wide applicability \cite{K2005}.
-The asymptotic theory for quantile regression is well developed under both a fixed number of regressors and an increasing number of regressors.
+It captures the heterogeneous impact of regressors on different parts of the distribution \cite{Buchinsky1994}, exhibits robustness to outliers \cite{K2005}, has excellent computational properties \cite{PornoyKoenker1997}, and has wide applicability \cite{K2005}.
+The asymptotic theory for quantile regression has been developed under both a fixed number of regressors and an increasing number of regressors.
 The asymptotic theory under a fixed number of regressors is given in \cite{KB78}, \cite{Portnoy:mess}, \cite{GJ1992}, \cite{Knight1998}, \cite{C2005} and others.
 The asymptotic theory under an increasing number of regressors is given in \cite{HS00} and \cite{BC-MCMC,BC-qrID}, covering the case where the number of regressors $p$ is negligible relative to the sample size $n$ (i.e., $p=o(n)$).

 In this paper, we consider quantile regression in high-dimensional sparse models (HDSMs).
 In such models, the overall number of regressors $p$ is very large, possibly much larger than the sample size $n$.
-However, the number of significant regressors for each conditional quantile of interest \comment{-- those having a non-zero impact on the response variable --} is at most $s$ and smaller than the sample size, that is, $s = o(n)$.
+However, the number of significant regressors for each conditional quantile of interest \comment{-- those having a non-zero impact on the response variable --} is at most $s$, which is smaller than the sample size, that is, $s = o(n)$.
 HDSMs (\cite{CandesTao2007,MY2007,BickelRitovTsybakov2009}) have emerged to deal with many new applications arising in biometrics, signal processing, machine learning, econometrics, and other areas of data analysis where high-dimensional data sets have become widely available.